 For the vocal JLPE, students must successfully perform a varied and challenging repertoire that includes one piece from each of the following categories: an Italian art song, a German Lied, a French melodie, and an English art song.
 All four pieces will be performed to demonstrate mastery of all four languages and the ability to expressively perform various styles of music.
-All Literature must be performed by memory.
-In addition to the repertoire performance requirement, students must 1) demonstrate competency sight-singing using solfeg, the text, or a neutral syllable, 2) speak a sentence written from the International Phonetic Alphabet (IPA) to the chosen language (Italian, French, or German) and transliterate words from English into IPA.
+All literature must be performed by memory.
+In addition to the repertoire performance requirement, students must 1) demonstrate competency sight-singing using solfege, the text, or a neutral syllable, 2) speak a sentence written from the International Phonetic Alphabet (IPA) to the chosen language (Italian, French, or German) and transliterate words from English into IPA.
 3) learn on their own and expressively perform an assigned selection of literature.
-Students will be responsible for picking up their prepared piece two weeks before their JLPE from Dr. Jennifer Glidden.
+Students will be responsible for picking up their prepared piece two weeks before their JLPE from the applied voice instructor.

-Five typed copies of the Jury Form and Jury Repertoire Form (See links to this form in the documents and forms section at the end of this handbook or under the current student resources section of the music department website)
+Five typed copies of the Jury Form and Jury Repertoire Form (under the Current Student resources section of the music department website) must be provided by the student to the evaluators at the time of the jury.